ramcdona/libNeuralFoil/README.md

 This library version of NeuralFoil is intended for tight integration into C++ programs without introducing a Python dependency on the resulting binary.

+libNeuralFoil uses the NeuralFoil model as stored in compressed NumPy data files distributed with the NeuralFoil project.
+[libnpy](https://github.com/matajoh/libnpy) is used to read these files.  libpny uses a bundled version of [miniz](https://github.com/richgel999/miniz) to decompress the `*.npz` files.

 libNeuralFoil is currently based on NeuralFoil version 0.3.2.
 It may be updated in the future as NeuralFoil continues to be developed.